 A grid down scenario is one of the most likely extreme disaster scenario that we could face.
 It could have devastating effects on society as we know it.
-Grid down means the mains electrical supply has failed for an extended period of time or forever.
+Grid down means that the power grid has totally failed or been destroyed across countries or continents.
 A grid down scenario may last weeks, months or even years or longer.
 This is a very different scenario to a short term power cut, and requires more prepping to be able to survive.
 Our society relies very heavily on electrical power, and an extended grid down situation would be a major disaster.

 In a grid down scenario, it is not just electricity that would fail; water and gas supplies would fail soon after too.
 This is because water and gas rely on electricity for pumping supplies to customers.
 A grid down scenario could last for months, years or even indefinitely.

 What Would Cause A Grid Down Scenario?

 We often take the power grid for granted, however it is a lot more fragile than we realise.
 There are several potential causes for a grid down scenario, including accidents, attacks and natural phenomena.

 Cyber Attack On The Power Grid

 Cyber attacks are becoming increasingly common, with many attempted cyber attacks happening around the world every day.
 A successful cyber attack against Colonial Pipeline in the USA recently showed how easily major infrastructure can fail.
 A cyber attack against critical power grid infrastructure could easily cause a huge grid down scenario.

 Military or Terrorist Attack On The Power Grid